Maks-Yaremenko/angular-4-start/README.md

-# my test App based on angular4 cli sceleton and basic tutorial
+# My test App based on ng4-cli and basic tutorial

-# Angular4TestApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.